hosua/hoswoo-configs/README.md

 ## Keybinds

-Keybindings are located in the [dwm-hoswoo folder](https://github.com/hosua/hoswoo-configs/tree/main/dwm-hoswoo).
+Keybindings are located in [Sources/dwm-hoswoo](https://github.com/hosua/hoswoo-configs/tree/main/Sources/dwm-hoswoo).
 I do not change them often so they will be up to date.

 ## Initial setup
 ```